snoxford/Everythingmarkets/README.md

 - Visualization of predicted vs. actual stock prices

 # List of Python Codes in this project (in reverse chronological order):
+- Calculate the market risk premium for MSFT and GOOG, using SPY as proxy for the Market
 - Code to add Beta values of GOOG, MSFT
 - Code to analyze EPS and P/E ratios for GOOG, MSFT, QQQ and SPY
 - Starting code to analyze and plot growth and correlation between GOOG, MSFT, QQQ, and SPY